-- Recognize that chronic pain involves disturbing somatic components combined with emotional responses and cognitive interpretations.
+- Describe that chronic pain involves disturbing somatic components combined with emotional responses and cognitive interpretations.

-- Recount the distinction between stress, chronic stress, and unresolved PTSD in the different ways that they impact health.
+- Discuss the distinction between stress, chronic stress, and unresolved PTSD in the different ways that they impact health.

 - Identify that when working with chronic pain, taking a complete health history will be important in treatment planning.

-- Recognize that a high level of adverse childhood experiences contribute to greater health risks in adulthood.
+- Identify that a high level of adverse childhood experiences contributes to greater health risks in adulthood.